TY-Jeong/VacHopPy/README.md

 * Installation
 * List of commands
 * How to implement
+  * 0. Preparation
-  * Vacancy trajectory visualization
+  * 1. Vacancy trajectory visualization
-    * Making animation
-    * Distribution of hopping path
+  * 2. Extraction of effective hopping parameters
-  * Effective hopping parameter calculation
-    * Diffusion coefficient
-    * Atomic vibration coefficient
-  * Assessment of lattice stability
+  * 3. Assessment of lattice stability
+* Reference
+* License

 ## Installation